Scripter17/url-cleaner/site/server.md

 ## Passwords

-You can limit access to cleaning URLs by providing `--passwords` with a JSON file containing an array of strings.
+You can limit access to cleaning URLs by providing `--passwords` with a file containing one password per non-empty line.

 If no password file is provided, users must not provide a password.